-Lip balm containing pot ingredient thrown out at air base
+Lip balm with pot ingredient thrown out at air base

 Anchorage, Alaska — Officials say they had to discard hundreds of tubes of lip balm that were distributed at Joint Base Elmendorf-Richards after they were found to contain trace amounts of THC, an active ingredient in marijuana.